hmcts/ccd-test-stubs-service/README.md

 The service can be used to stub IDAM calls.
 It comes with a preconfigured stub IDAM user with some defaults IDAM roles.\
 When testing CCD it's very often needed to customise the roles list.
 For example to test how certain a feature behaves for a caseworker compared to a solicitor.\
-The following endpoint can be used to change the stubbed user info at runtime by posting the desired user info as json:
+The following endpoint can be used to change the stubbed user info at runtime by posting the desired user info as JSON:

 ```
   /idam-user